Essential Copyright Guidelines For Corporate Training

 6. Public Domain Works:

 Works in the public domain are not subject to copyright restrictions.
 These include works whose copyright has expired, works created by the U.S. federal government, or works explicitly dedicated to the public domain by the copyright holder.
-However, exercise caution as certain adaptations or reproductions of public domain works may still be protected by copyright.
+However, exercise caution as specific adaptations or reproductions of public domain works may still be protected by copyright.

 7. Obtain Licenses: